foreach-across/across-development/website/content/overview.md

 - specifies the modules to use

-- sets up common infrastructure (eg. the event bus)
+- sets up common infrastructure (e.g. the event bus)

 - ensures modules are ordered according to their dependencies and bootstrapped in that same order